In 16th Century Salm, legends are real, superstitions run deep, and witches are everywhere.

 This is an excerpt from the novel, FROM THE DROP OF HEAVEN.

-“When the land of Salm was not yet called Salm, Good Stones of Bethlehem gave a wonderful gift to a virgin named Mary.
+Good Stones of Bethlehem gave a wonderful gift to a virgin named Mary.
 She could not find a room and was about to give birth.
 The Good Stones opened and formed a cave where the child was born.

 The Devil Fiddler

 The first story on the sign is Le Diable Violoneux, The Devil Fiddler.
 While advising of the dangers of missing Mass, this legend explains how a lake appeared on the side of a mountain.